 How to Ensure that CFD for Industrial Applications is Fit for Purpose

-The development of CFD tools has provided a very powerful means to simulate industrial flows.
+The development of Computational Fluid Dynamics (CFD) tools has provided a very powerful means to simulate industrial flows.
 As a result, CFD is being applied in almost all sectors of industry.
 In fact, the breadth and depth of industrial and other CFD applications continues to grow rapidly.
 As a consequence, CFD is being used to simulate increasingly complex flows.

 Complexity may arise from a number of differing sources: the geometry, flow physics, material properties, etc. or combinations of these factors.
 This complexity means that many industrial CFD applications still pose considerable technical challenges.
 This is in spite of sustained advances in computing power and software capabilities.
 In addition, the need for continual improvements in product performance means that the accuracy required of CFD simulation tends to increase over time.
 This is usually achieved via the use of larger meshes or more sophisticated physical models, both of which contribute to the technical challenge.

-The application of CFD to industrial flows typically takes place in a commercial environment, with a range of drivers and pressures, but in which CFD plays an increasingly important role.
-For example, it is widely accepted that CFD simulation can accelerate product design and help minimise costly testing.
+The application of Computational Fluid Dynamics to industrial flows typically takes place in a commercial environment, with a range of drivers and pressures, but in which CFD plays an increasingly important role.
+For example, it is widely accepted that Computational Fluid Dynamics simulation can accelerate product design and help minimise costly testing.
 Nevertheless, commercial realities usually mean that the resources available for CFD simulation are limited.

 Such is the scene for the vast majority of real-world industrial CFD applications: one of technical challenges arising from complexity and the need for increased accuracy, bound by resource constraints arising from commercial pressures.
 This means that the optimal use of resources becomes paramount if CFD simulation is to fulfil project requirements; resources must be balanced across the various activities involved in CFD simulation so that an appropriate compromise is obtained between accuracy, timeliness, staff effort and computing costs.
 This is the essence of CFD which is ‘fit for purpose’.